telerik/reporting-docs/doc-output/configure-the-report-engine/processing-element.md

 ### CacheDefinitionProperties

-We provide a mechanism for caching the report definition properties that boost the performance.
+We provide a mechanism for caching the report definition properties that boosts the performance.
 Naturally, it prevents modifying the report during the processing stage.
 The default value of the property is __True__.

 Basically, the [Report Events]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/report-events/overview%}) are not intended to be used to modify the report definition, as explained in the [Understanding Events]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/report-events/understanding-events%}) article.
 For that reason, in [R3 2016 (10.2.16.914)](https://www.telerik.com/support/whats-new/reporting/release-history/telerik-reporting-r3-2016-(version-10-2-16-914)) for performance reasons, we introduced a change - `cacheDefinitionProperties` which caches the report definition properties, so such modifications are not respected.
 Setting the _cacheDefinitionProperties_ to _false_ will skip the definition item properties caching, which will allow the report definition to be changed in the report events.
 This may result in a performance penalty though.